 You guys leave comments with good feedback on my projects.
-I really appreciate that.
 Some projects you love, some you hate, and some are so-so.
-You are more passionate about the furniture makeovers.
+You are more passionate about furniture makeovers.

-I gathered the top 10 furniture makeovers as far as number of comments in this post.
-There were really no surprises for me.
-I get the most comments on the really pretty furniture and the really odd/controversial pieces.
+I gathered the top 10 furniture makeovers in this post by the number of comments from you, my readers.
+There were no surprises.
+I get the most comments on the furniture makeovers you like and the odd/controversial pieces you don't like

 Furniture Makeovers To Love Or Hate

 10. Silver Metallic Paint Adds Glamour To Furniture

 This pair of nightstands was my first go at metallic paint.
 The paint is Martha Stewart Precious Metals.
 They don't make this paint anymore and I recommend the FolkArt Home Decor Chalk, which has a line of metallic paints, including silver or Modern Masters Paint.

 9. Red Rose Knobs And Metallic Paint Wash For Painted Furniture

 I went back and forth with this project.
 Once painted, it looked flat, so I tried a wash technique with different colors of paint.
 I also had problems choosing the right knobs.
 I loved the finished look and this photo doesn't do it justice.
 I admit it's not to everyone's taste.

 8. Gray And Metallic Copper Color Combination Is A Surprise

 Who would think metallic copper and gray go together?
 Not me.
 The ah-ha moment came when I spray painted the legs metallic copper and then applied a gray primer to the cabinet.
 I liked the color combo so well I hunted for a gray paint color in my stash that was close to the color of the gray primer.